-Child Tax Credits usually stop on 31 August after your child turns 16 but can continue for children under 20 in approved education or training or registered with a careers service.
+Child Tax Credit usually stops on 31 August after your child turns 16 but can continue for children under 20 in approved education, training or registered with a careers service.

 What you need to do